 Your current rights are protected by the Withdrawal Agreement.

-You basically need to get something called a TIE residence card.
+If you want to become a legal resident of Spain, going forward, you will need to get something called a TIE residence card.

 It's possible to do it yourself.

 But my advice would be to get assistance from a legal professional in Spain.